DamarTheMunginizer/DamarTheMunginizer/README.md

 - [Reddit NLP Classifier](https://github.com/DamarTheMunginizer/NLP-Binary-Classifier-Project)
    - Binary classifier to predict subreddit topics using NLP preprocessing (lemmatization, stop-word removal, vectorization).
 - [Income Probaility Prediction Hackathon(Collaboration Project)](https://github.com/DamarTheMunginizer/Hackathon)
-   -  Collaborated in a group of 5 to predict the probaility of someone making (<50K or >50K)(We were restricted to 1 model (Random Forest) but in our test we achieved 86% accuracy but on the actual data we were looking for we achived a 98% acuuracy.
+   -  Collaborated in a group of 5 to predict the probaility of someone making (<50K or >50K).
+We were restricted to 1 model (Random Forest) and on our test data we achieved an 86% accuracy; meanwhile on the data we were unable to access we achived a 98% accuracy after the instructor ran our model on the data.
 - [Renewable Power Optimization for New York State(Collaboration Project)](https://github.com/DamarTheMunginizer/New-York-State-Energy-Consumption)
     - Analyzed renewable energy options to recommend solutions that minimize carbon footprint and maximize energy production for the state.
 ## What I'm Working on